zmalone/chef-web-docs/source/fundamentals-series/week-5.md

 * Describe what an environment is, and how it is different from an organization
 * Set cookbook version constraints
-* Describe the process for launching a server on Amazon's EC2 using the <codeinline>knife ec2 server create</codeinline> command
+* Describe the process for launching a server on Amazon's EC2 using the `knife ec2 server create` command

 ### Pre-work